philipp-meier/gw2-cli/README.md

 ![Preview](https://repository-images.githubusercontent.com/543321310/8e131ddc-7e53-4541-98f6-8ce7bebb10a0)

-**Note:** This is a learning project I set up to familiarize myself with Rust, since I do not have any prior experience with this tech stack.
+**Note:** This is a learning project I set up to familiarize myself with Rust, since I did not have any prior experience with this tech stack.
 Feel free to contribute to this project.

 ## Usage
 ```bash